 Select which social channels to market based on your target customer.
 Audiences vary by channel, so make sure you focus your efforts in the right place.

 Once you have a story, think about how you can tell it to your target audience.
 What kind of media do they consume?
 What outlets are you likely to be able to reach them in?
 Once you’ve decided who and where to target your PR, start building relationships with journalists and bloggers who will be able to distribute your cafe’s story.

 But again, a good story here is vital, and bloggers or a journalist need a story to grab people’s attention, so think about how you can weave a story from your cafe brand.
 Finally, don’t leave it until the last minute.
 The process of planning a story for magazine or online editorials can be lengthy, so leave enough time for the process to unfold.

 This strategy is better suited to when you’re more settled in, and you’ve started building a solid customer base.

 When you have this, you can find a method of collecting customer data like an email address, then target people who have already been to your cafe with deals, newsletters, and promotions.
-Caffe Napoli use Wifi to grab customer data.
+Caffe Napoli use free Wifi to collect data.
 “We offer free Wi-fi where customers simply need to give their names and email to access it.” says CEO and founder Fabio Compagnoni.
 “We can use that data to retarget them with promotions based on location.”

 Another effective marketing strategy are loyalty programmes, which can not only keep your brand front of mind of customers but is effective in driving up customer retention and repeat business.